 Most office workers spend a lot of time seated at a desk, which may result in ergonomic injuries.
 Although posture and repetitive movement cause these injuries, it may be difficult to identify them.
 Employers should offer a variety of adjustable chairs to accommodate their employees’ needs.
 Some tips may help setting up your computer workstation properly:

 It is common for your eyes to become dry and irritated after long hours in front of a computer, which may cause eyestrain.
 Manual work may need more light while staring at the computer doesn’t.
 Position your monitor below eye level, increase the font size, and reduce screen glare.
 You should take a 10 min break for every hour in front of a computer screen.

 Office fires are very common and they can result in millions of property damage.
 Some things your employer can do to keep the office are free of fire hazards to include:

 Many workers across our nation have developed occupational asthma and other respiratory problems due to poor air quality.
 Proper cleaning and ventilation should improve office air quality.
 Restrooms and bathrooms should be sanitized and workers should not be asked to remove spoiled food.

-If you have suffered a workplace injury, contact a workers comp attorneys in Los Angeles to protect your legal rights.
+If you have suffered a workplace injury, contact a workers comp attorney in Los Angeles, CA to protect your legal rights.